Gerrard Gosens: Mount Everest

+Dancing with the Stars

-In 2009, he became the first contestant with a visual impairment to appear on the Australian television programme Dancing with the Stars (Australian TV series) on season Nine.
+In 2009, Gosens became the first contestant with a vision impairment to compete on the Australian television program Dancing with the Stars, competing during the ninth season.
 His partner was Jessica Raffa and they were the eighth partnership eliminated.
-His participation raised funds for Vision Australia It is reported Gosens has raised over A$2 million worth in services and funds for the 120 000 blind people in Australia.
+His participation raised funds for Vision Australia.
+Gosens has raised over A$2 million worth in services and funds for the 120 000 blind people in Australia.

+Indoor climbing

+With the inclusion of climbing as an official sport at the 2028 Paralympic Games in Los Angeles, Gosens announced his intention to compete in his fourth Paralympic Games.